sega-gremlen/crypto_cap_ratio/README.md

 # TokenCap Ratio Analyzer

 ## Description
-This script is designed to collect and process cryptocurrency data from various sources.
-It gathers data on the top cryptocurrencies, including their all-time high (ATH) market cap and launch dates, and then sorts and filters this data based on specified criteria.
-This can be used for analysis or to get insights into the cryptocurrency market.
+This script collects and processes cryptocurrency data using APIs from Cryptorank and CoinMarketCap.
+It retrieves current market capitalization, all-time high (ATH) market cap, and launch dates for the top coins.
+The data is filtered and sorted by the ratio of current market cap to ATH market cap, helping to identify tokens with significant market cap discrepancies.
+Ideal for analyzing undervalued or overvalued assets in the crypto market.

 ## Brief Algorithm